Skip to Content

 Osoyoos to Nelson

-The Kootenay region of BC is full of interesting small towns, from tiny historic outposts like Greenwood (home of the world’s best tasting water, who knew?) to vibrant communities like Nelson and scenic mountain towns like Rossland and Fernie.
+The Boundary and Kootenay regions of BC are full of interesting small towns, from tiny historic outposts like Greenwood (home of the world’s best-tasting water, who knew?) to vibrant communities like Nelson and scenic mountain towns like Rossland and Fernie.

 At Fernie Alpine Resort, you can try swing, balance and jump along the elevated obstacles in the aerial park.
 The resort also has wonderful opportunities for alpine hiking, accessed by a chairlift.

-On the historical side, the region has a number of interesting ghost towns (such as Sandon), abandoned mines and heritage sites.
+On the historical side, the region has several interesting ghost towns (such as Sandon), abandoned mines and heritage sites.

 Historical buildings sit by the road in Greenwood, BC, featuring ornate frontage